Craig Coley

-Craig Richard Coley (born June 7, 1947 in Los Angeles County, California) is an American man who was wrongfully convicted of a double murder in Los Angeles, California, and spent 39 years in jail.
+Craig Richard Coley (born June 7, 1947 in Los Angeles County, California) is an American man who was wrongfully convicted of a double murder in Simi Valley, California, and spent 39 years in prison.
 He was pardoned by the governor of California in 2017 because DNA testing, not available at his original trial, did not support his conviction.

 Early life

 Coley was born in June 1947 and was in the United States Navy during the Vietnam War.
 His service included several deployments to Vietnam aboard USS Enterprise and USS Bainbridge.

 Wicht murder case

-On November 11, 1978 24-year-old Rhonda Wicht and her 4-year-old son, Donald Wicht, were found dead in her apartment in Simi Valley, a suburb of Los Angeles, California.
+On November 11, 1978, 24-year-old Rhonda Wicht and her 4-year-old son, Donald Wicht, were found dead in her apartment in Simi Valley, a suburb of Los Angeles, California.
 Donald Wicht had been suffocated and Rhonda Wicht had been raped, beaten and strangled.
 The police suspected Coley was the murderer because he had been Rhonda Wicht's boyfriend for two years and the couple had recently broken up, and because a neighbor also claimed to have seen him and his truck at the apartment after hearing commotion.

 Coley was arrested the same day as the murders and charged with the double murder.
 The first trial resulted in a hung jury.
-The second trial in 1980 led to his conviction and he was sentenced to life imprisonment without parole.
+The second trial in 1980 led to his conviction.
+The jury deliberated 80 minutes before recommending a sentence of life without parole instead of execution.
 After Coley lost his final appeal to his conviction, the judge ordered all evidence to be destroyed.
 During his imprisonment, Coley was incarcerated in the California State Prison, Los Angeles County and the Folsom State Prison.